aigc-apps/sd-webui-EasyPhoto/README.md

 ## ContactUS
 1. Use [Dingding](https://www.dingtalk.com/) to search group 38250008552 or Scan to join
-2. Use Wechat, scan the right pic to join
+2. Since the WeChat group is full, you need to scan the image on the right to add this student as a friend first, and then join the WeChat group.

 <figure>
 <img src="images/erweima.jpg" width=300/>